qchenevier/MBA_memoire/doc/action_organization.md

 In B2B markets, corporate purchasers are raising pressure on their suppliers to offer services that are standardized across borders, integrate with other offerings, and can be plugged into the purchasing companies' global business processes easily [@Hirt2014].

 Platformization is the emergence of Digital platforms that bring together suppliers, customers, and third parties.
 They are replacing traditional middlemen and can often serve to level the playing field by granting small players and new entrants access to formerly closed markets [@Gimpel2012].
 While physical processes have high marginal costs, low-marginal-cost economics and platform architecture has allowed the most successful high-tech firms to achieve a scale that was once impossible.
 The power of platform economics is reflected in the gross margins, which can run as high as 80 percent [@Manyika2015].

-#### Production improved by outsourcing & virtualization

-Business virtualization: firms can reduce costs, increase agility, and boost quality by partnering with outside firms [@Gimpel2012].

-4. Plug-and-play business models
-As digital forces reduce transaction costs, value chains disaggregate.
-Amazon, for instance, offers businesses logistics, on-line retail "storefronts," and IT services [@Hirt2014].

-##### Production & Distributions costs are running towards zero

-**Drive To Demonetization:** These days, product development cycles are measured not in months or quarters, but in hours or days.
-The most important achievements of the Internet during the last decade was that it cut the marginal cost of marketing and sales to nearly zero.
-It is possible to promote an online product worldwide for a tiny fraction of what it cost just twenty-five years ago.
-Customer acquisition costs can also be cut to what was once deemed impossible: zero.
-The new information-enabled technologies will power exponential cost drops not just in sales and marketing, but also across every business function [@VanGeest2014].

 ### Other